 Developer: NMK Co.
 Ltd Publisher: Treco Released: 1991 Genre: Shooter

 Task Force Harrier Ex comes loaded for bear with an assortment of weaponry.
 By default you drop bombs for ground targets while firing at airborne enemies.
 Both of these weapons can be upgraded in a number of ways.
 The main cannon is upgraded on its own but missiles come in three varieties; homing, Vulcan, and regular missiles.
 Missiles also grant two escort ships that function like options.
-Bombs similarly have three types; dispenser bombs that run in a straight line, impact bombs that have a wide radius, and cluster bombs.
+Bombs have three types; dispenser bombs run in a straight line, impact bombs have a wide radius, and cluster bombs.
 Mixing and matching the different missile and bomb types is incredibly fun and the game is very generous with its power-ups.

 All told Task Force Harrier Ex is thirteen levels long.
 You get a lot of game for your money.
 But it could stand to trim the fat a bit.
 The main problem is that levels are long and repetitive.
 You will start to notice the lacking enemy variety and similar environments in short order and it does not get any better.
 Part of that is owed to the game’s theme; the focus on real life planes and tanks is cool if you are into that but does not make for variety.
 Less stages, more diversity in the levels, I would even have taken a layer of parallax scrolling just to break up the mood.
 The bland graphics do nothing to break up the monotony and would have gone a long way toward making the game more interesting.
 As is the game becomes a slog long before its conclusion.